Roshan Abdul Rahoof

-Roshan Abdul Rahoof is an Indian actor who predominantly works in Malayalam film Industry, who debuted in the Malayalam movie Oru Adaar Love,directed by Omar Lulu.
+Roshan Abdul Rahoof is an Indian actor who predominantly works in Malayalam film Industry, who debuted in the Malayalam movie Oru Adaar Love, directed by Omar Lulu.

 Roshan along with Priya Prakash Varrier became a sensation on social platforms after the release of the song Manikya Malaraya Poovi and the classroom sequence in the teaser from the movie Oru Adaar Love.

 Personal life and career

 Roshan was born in Abu Dhabi.
-He is a native of Guruvayur, Thrissur.
-He went to scholars indian higher in school Abu Dhabi, Raja Senior Secondary School,Chavakkad and graduated from ICA college, Thrissur.
+He is from Guruvayur.